waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Arcade is broken upon exit
 - Turning on Lighthouse CS doesn't work properly
 - Free seal GB not obtainable
-- Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless
-- T&Ses are closing, causing entrances to be closed off

 ## BUGS THAT HAVE BEEN FIXED
 - Crashing out of global maps